-Archaeomusicology: history of concussion idiophones back to menu
+Archaeomusicology: History of Cymbal playing in Antiquity back to menu

 A. Cottet, Playing finger cymbals in the Roman Empire: an iconographic study,